Pathum Nissanka: Early days

+Rising through the ranks

 In June 2022, in the third match against Australia, Nissanka scored his first century in an ODI match, with 137 runs, as Sri Lanka beat Australia by six wickets.
 During the Test series against Australia, Nissanka contracted COVID-19 and was ruled out of the series.
-During the T20I series against Australia, he reached 598 T20I runs broke the Sri Lankan record for the Most runs in the first 20 T20I innings for Sri Lanka held by Kumar Sangakkara with 576 runs.
-In the meantime, he surpassed Tillakaratne Dilshan's record for the Most 30+ scores for Sri Lanka in first 20 T20I innings with by reaching eleven 30+ scores.
+During the T20I series against Australia, he reached 598 T20I runs, and broke the record for most runs in the first 20 T20I innings for Sri Lanka, previously held by Kumar Sangakkara with 576 runs.
+In the meantime, he surpassed Tillakaratne Dilshan's record for the most 30+ scores for Sri Lanka in the first 20 T20I innings by reaching eleven 30+ scores.

 During the 2022 Asia Cup, Nissanka played as the opener with Kusal Mendis and they made match-winning partnerships in the games against Bangladesh, Afghanistan and India.
-Meanwhile, Nissanka made half centuries against India and Pakistan in the Super 4 stage.
+Meanwhile, Nissanka made half-centuries against India and Pakistan in the Super 4 stage.
 Chasing 174 against India, Nissanka and Mendis made 97 runs within 11 overs and set up the chase.
 Even though Nissaka got out early in the final against Pakistan, Sri Lanka finally won the tournament for the sixth time.

-First round in T20I World cup 2022, against UAE, Nissanka scored his 8th T20I half century.
-He scored 74 runs in 60 ball to out Sri Lanka descendant total of 152 runs.
+First round in T20I World Cup 2022, against UAE, Nissanka scored his 8th T20I half-century.
+He scored 74 runs in 60 balls to out Sri Lanka's descendant total of 152 runs.
 Due to excellent bowling performance from Sri Lanka they won the match by 79 runs and Nissanka won player of the match award for his performance.

-On 5 November 2022, against England, Nissanka scored 9th T20I half century.
+On 5 November 2022, against England, Nissanka scored 9th T20I half-century.
 He scored 67 runs from 45 deliveries hitting two boundaries and five sixes.
-Despite his knock Sri Lanka lose the match by 4 wickets.
+Despite his knock Sri Lanka lost the match by 4 wickets.
+On 7 June 2023, against Afghanistan, Nissanka scored 7th ODI half-century.
+He scored 51 runs from 34 balls.
+Finally, Sri Lanka won the match.
+He is the second highest run-scorer in the series 132 in 3 innings with an average of 44.